Quickstart

 Initial Setup

-It is better to use the latest Reblocks because version from Quicklisp can be outdated.
+It is better to use the latest Reblocks because the version from Quicklisp can be outdated.
 You can install the Ultralisp Quicklisp distribution where all Reblocks-related libraries are present and up to date.

 Before we start, quickload reblocks and create a package for our todo application: